Blood in the Urine

 Your healthcare provider will review your health history and do a physical exam.
 Other tests may include:

 - Urinalysis.
 Urine is tested for different cells and chemicals.
-These include red and white blood cells, germs, or too much protein.
+These include red and white blood cells, bacteria, glucose, or too much protein.

 - Blood tests.
-Blood is checked for high levels of waste products.
+Blood is checked for high levels of waste products and kidney function.

-- Urine Cytology.
-Urine is checked under a microscopic to look at the cells in the urine sample.
+- Urine cytology.
+Urine is examined under a microscopic to look at the cells in the urine sample.

 - Ultrasound.
 An imaging test that uses high-frequency sound waves to make images of the organs of the urinary tract on a computer screen.

 - Cystoscopy.
-A thin, flexible tube and viewing device (cytoscope) is put in through the urethra.
-It examines the parts of the urinary tract for structure changes or blockages, such as tumors or stones.
+A thin, flexible tube and viewing device (cystoscope) is put in through the urethra.
+This allows your healthcare provider to examine the parts of the urinary tract for structure changes or blockages, such as tumors or stones.

 - CT scan.
-A computer-generated X-ray that can image the inner organs, such as the kidneys, ureters and bladder.
+A computer-generated, detailed X-ray that can image the inner organs, such as the kidneys, ureters, and bladder.

 How is blood in the urine treated?